 The presence of wind is vital to human existence.
 It carries the monsoon clouds from one place to another, thus causing rains in regions away from water bodies.
 It helps in the process of pollination and soil erosion.
 It increases the availability of CO2 to plants for the process of photosynthesis by creating turbulence and increases transpiration.
-But sometimes the wind causes severe destruction too.
+But, sometimes, wind causes severe destruction too.
 Strong winds cause the uprooting of trees and forest fires.
 In this section, we will learn about the severe destruction caused by the cyclone and their causes.

 What causes thunderstorms?

 Air carrying water droplets are lifted vertically into the atmosphere due to unequal warming of the surface of the Earth.
-As a result of this lift, the air condenses and latent heat is released with the expansion resulting from decrease in pressure (with the increase in height).
-These condensed droplets freeze and fall back to the ground along with hail, and lightening.
+As a result of this lift, the air condenses and latent heat is released with the expansion resulting from a decrease in pressure (with the increase in height).
+These condensed droplets freeze and fall back to the ground along with hail, and lightning.

 For more details on the cyclone and its causes and effects download Byju’s-The Learning App.

 Still here?
 You might want to check out the following links: